erbeard/password-generator/README.md

 * To get started click the Red Generate Password Button.
 * Enter the number of Characters
 * You will then be prompted 4 times.
 The "Ok" button will include the requested characters.
 The "Cancel" button will not include the characters.
+* You must choose at least one group of characters
 * Once complete, you will be provided a password that fits the selected criteria